-Cold air, light clouds and a galaxy of stars greeted Clarence, who stood high above the river in the Porcupine Mountains.
-Over top of his charcoal beanie, he wore a headlamp with the white light switched on.
+Cold air, light clouds and a galaxy of stars greeted Clarence, who stood high above the lake in the Porcupine Mountains.
+Overtop of his charcoal beanie, he wore a headlamp with the white light switched on.
 He planted his feet firmly on the basalt rock cliff, and set up a tripod under the moonless night.

 “Steady as she goes,” Clarence called down the rocks.

 Another tripod made its way up the cliff, this one held high in the air by the young man behind it.
-He was decked out in athletic apparel, wearing a burnt orange coat with white stripes on the shoulder blades, and a multicolor knit-hat streaming with braided tassels.
+He was decked out in athletic apparel, and he wore a multicolor knit-hat streaming with braided tassels.
 The young man smiled broadly, revealing teeth so white they were visible in the dark.
-If it weren’t for his wildly colorful clothing, he would’ve blended in to the night with his copper-toned skin and short, black hair.
+If it weren’t for his wildly colorful clothing, he would’ve blended in to the night with his short, black hair and copper-toned skin.